Bryan Ott has lived in Maricopa for less than four months.

-On Thursday afternoon, Ott had said he could sleep the night before.
+On Thursday afternoon, Ott had said he couldn’t sleep the night before.
 “I’m still upset about it.
 I’m a new homeowner here … For me to be treated that way, what are they thinking?
 I’m just amazed ….”

 Ott said he believed Chrisostomo needs to step down as president and Zavala should be removed as community manager.
 “This needs to stop,” he said.